sharekey/meteor-vite/README.md

 ```

 #### Package.json
-Make sure you specify a `mainModule` entry for the Meteor server and client in your `package.json`.
+Now, make sure you have `mainModule` entry in your `package.json` for each of the new `meteor-entry.js` files.

 ```json5
 {